South African cat builder applies for voluntary liquidation in Cape Town High Court

 Matrix was founded in 2001 by Peter and Fiona Wehrley.

-Peter Wehrley this week confirmed the liquidation process, which follows two other high-profile liquidations in the local boatbuilding market – Tag Yachts and Nautic Africa.
+Peter Wehrley this week confirmed the liquidation process, which follows the liquidation in the local boatbuilding market of Tag Yachts.
 Wehrley declined to comment on the circumstances surrounding the liquidation, other than to say it remained a private matter.
 “I think it is important to respect that Matrix is a respectable private company and that we have the prerogative to close it down if we so wish,” Wehrley said.

 “Matrix is not in the process of building a yacht for anybody, nor negotiating a sale of a yacht to anybody.”